dolthub/docs/packages/doltgres/content/reference/sql/version-control/dolt-sql-procedures.md

 `dolt_push()`, `dolt_fetch()`, and `dolt_pull()` are considered administrative operations currently because they all use a shared credential to talk to remote servers.
 User level access to remotes, and the ability to store user level credentials for them is on our [roadmap](https://github.com/dolthub/dolt/issues/6639).

-The root user, or any other user with super privileges is allowed to call all procedures.
+The root user, or any other user with super privileges is allowed to select all procedures.